luca-chinello/Multivariate_2025_ReplicationStudy/README.md

 - `01-Code/`: Contains the R scripts used to replicate the analysis.
 - `02-Plots/`: Contains the plots of the results.
 - `03-Output/`: Contains the output files (tables) of the analysis.
-- `04-Full_paper` : Contains the full paper in rmd, html and PDF format.
+- `04-Full_paper` : Contains the final full paper in pdf and a summary of the main figures in rmd and html format.
 - `README.md`: This file, which provides an overview of the project.

 ## Requirements